Infineon/getstarted-optiga-trust-x/README.md

-# Infineon's OPTIGA&trade; Trust X1 Get Started Guide
+# Infineon's OPTIGA&trade; Trust X Get Started Guide

 ## Description

-This repository contains one of Application Notes for [OPTIGA™ Trust X1](www.infineon.com/optiga-trust-x) security chip.
+This repository contains one of Application Notes for [OPTIGA™ Trust X](www.infineon.com/optiga-trust-x) security chip.

 * **You can find step-by-step get started guide on the [Wiki page](https://github.com/Infineon/getstarted-optiga-trust-x/wiki) of the project**
 * You can find more information about the security chip in the core [repository](https://github.com/Infineon/optiga-trust-x)